egonolieux/personal-conventions/languages/c-sharp.md

     }
     ```

-- Parentheses should be put around ternary operator expressions that contain 2 or more boolean expressions.
+- Put parentheses around ternary operator expressions that contain 2 or more boolean expressions.

     ```cs
     // Allowed.